M-arcus/cloudron-docs/docs/developer/architecture.md

 file syncers, notes, email, forums are a natural fit for the Cloudron.
 Decentralized "social" networks are also good app candidates for the Cloudron.

+Apps on the Cloudron
+are containerized using Docker and run isolated from one another.

 ## Image

 Application images are created using [Docker](https://www.docker.io).
 Docker provides a way